 - Nearly 50 percent of African American women are aware of the signs and symptoms of a heart attack.

-- Only 43 percent of African American know that heart disease is their greatest health risk.
+- Only 43 percent of African Americans know that heart disease is their greatest health risk.